DRXD1000/Route0x/README.md

   - Identifying Confidence and Uncertainity thresholds to use fallback mechanism using Elbow/Knee locator.
   - Generating a test set quickly check the route0x outputs.
 </details>

+### I have a question

+- Please head to the discussions tab and ask your question.

 ### Scope, Caveats and Limitations